DiceTechJobs/ConceptualSearch/README.md

 See https://github.com/DiceTechJobs/SolrConfigExamples for example solr configuration entries for configuring conceptual search within solr, including setting up the plugins.

-Currently the scripts are in the form of Jupyter python notebooks.
+Currently the scripts are in the form of Jupyter python notebooks, to be run in order (1,2,3 and 4).
 I will shortly convert these into command line scripts with accompanying documentation.

 ## Required Python libraries: